jercle/azgo/azgoc/README.md

 ## `azgoc acr vulns`

-Get all container vulnerabilities
+Get all vulnerabilities related to container images

 ```
 USAGE
-  $ azgoc acr vulns [-s <value>] [-o <value>] [-r]
+  $ azgoc acr vulns [-s <value>] [-o <value>] [-r] [-g <value>] [-d -c]

 FLAGS
+  -c, --showCounts
+      Show counts of vulnerabilities only, no detailed information.

+      Note: Detailed information will still be output to file if the --detailedOutput -d flag is used

+  -d, --detailedOutput
+      When used with the --showCounts -c flag, saves detailed information to output file instead of just counts

+  -g, --groupBy=<value>
+      Only display counts of vulnerabilities, grouped by provided countByAttribute
+      Possible attributes include:
+      repository: Group by repository name
+      category: Can group by values such as 'Windows', 'Ubuntu', 'Debian', etc.
+      severity: Severity of vulnerability, such as 'High', 'Medium', 'Low', etc.
+      patchable: Whether or not the vulnerability is patchable
+      os: Operating System of affected container. e.g. 'Windows', 'Linux'
+      osDetails: Operating System details, e.g. 'Windows Server 2016', 'Ubuntu 16.04', etc.
+      imageDigest: Group by image digest

+  -o, --outfile=<value>
-  -o, --saveFile=<value>        Save output to file
+      Save output to file

+  -r, --resyncData
-  -r, --resyncData              Resync data from Azure
+      Resync data from Azure

+  -s, --subscriptionId=<value>
-  -s, --subscriptionId=<value>  [default: 23310d40-a0d5-4446-8433-d0e6b151c2ab]
+      [default: 23310d40-a0d5-4446-8433-d0e6b151c2ab]
       Subscription ID to use.
       If not supplied, will use current active Azure CLI subscription.

 DESCRIPTION
-  Get all container vulnerabilities
+  Get all vulnerabilities related to container images

 EXAMPLES
   $ azgoc acr vulns